Recap / Game Of Thrones S 4 E 10 The Children

 - Kick the Son of a Bitch: Cersei, infuriated by her father forcing her to marry Ser Loras, finally snaps and tells him that all those rumors about her and Jaime he's so eager to squash?
 They're true.
 Tywin is left absolutely aghast that his golden children have been committing incest on a regular basis, and that the great Lannister legacy he's been so focused on is founded through lies.

-- Kill It with Fire/Playing with Fire: The Child of the forest saves Bran and his friends by shooting fireballs at the wights attacking them.
+- Kill It with Fire: The Child of the forest saves Bran and his friends by shooting fireballs at the wights attacking them.
 These also have the benefit of blowing up corpses and incinerating the remains so they can't come back as wights.

 - Kill the Ones You Love: Tyrion killing Shae.
 Also on a less romantic and bitter note, Meera giving the Coup de Grâce to end her beloved little brother's suffering.